Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 All done!
 Now you know how to add feature flags with Unleash in Rails.
 You’ve learned how to:

+-   Install Unleash
--   Install Unleash and create/enable a feature flag
+-   Create and enable a feature flag
 -   Grab the value of a feature flag with the Ruby SDK, and use it in a Rails app

 Thank you